-Our 2021 Legislative Crackerbarrels are scheduled to take place on Saturday, February 6th and Saturday, March 6th from 9 AM to 11 AM in the County Commission room on the second floor of the Meade County Erskine Office at 1300 Sherman Street in Sturgis.
+In 2021, we hosted two Legislative Crackerbarrels - Saturday, February 6th and Saturday, March 6th from 9 AM to 11 AM in the County Commission room on the second floor of the Meade County Erskine Office at 1300 Sherman Street in Sturgis.

-Legislators in attendance will include District 29 Representatives Kirk Chaffee and Dean Wink, as well as District 29 Senator Gary Cammack.
-The public is encouraged to attend these events and ask questions about the 2021 Legislative Session.
+Legislators in attendance included District 29 Representatives Kirk Chaffee and Dean Wink, as well as District 29 Senator Gary Cammack.
+Stay tuned for details on our 2022 Crackerbarrels early next year!
+The public is always encouraged to attend these events and ask questions about the upcoming Legislative Session.